arbhoj/kommander-catalog/README.md

 To add this to a project simply create a gitrepository resource as shown below to the given project

 >If building your own catalog items, make sure that the image is in svg format.
+>A catalog item can be designed for only projects, only workspaces or for both.
+This is controlled by the `scope` field in the metadata file of the service.
+The examples in this repo have services that can be exposed at both levels.
+Simply change the PROJECT variable to point to a workspace namespace to deploy to a namespace.
+However, note that any application that can only have one instance per cluster should only be exposed at workspace level

 ```
 export PROJECT=customcatalogdemo